 The Role of Intellectual Property in Tax Planning (with Katarzyna Bilicka and İrem Güçeri).

-Presented at the NTA Annual Conference (November 2023) and at Georgetown's Tax Law and Public Finance Workshop (April 2024).
+Presented at the NTA Annual Conference (November 2023), Georgetown's Tax Law and Public Finance Workshop (April 2024), IIPF Annual Congress (August 2024), and ASSA Annual Meeting (January 2025)

 Family Responses to the College Financial Aid Implicit Income Tax (with Joe Gray-Hancuch and Nick Gebbia).